raspberrypilearning/sensing-space/lesson-4/lesson.md

     - Faeces
     - Carbon dioxide.

-1. Explain that water is also a waste product of respiration, the process by which we turn sugar into energy in our cells.
+1. Explain that water is also a waste product of respiration, the process by which we release energy from sugar in our cells.

     ```
     Sugar + Oxygen ---> Carbon dioxide + Water